Learn how to backup Active Directory with this step-by-step guide.

 - System startup files

 - The system state backup is best used for recovering Active Directory only on the same server.
-It cannot be used to recover a corrupt server operation system.
+It cannot be used to recover a corrupt server operating system.
 Microsoft does not support restoring a system state backup from one computer to a second computer of a different make, model, or hardware configuration

 Install Windows Server Backup